rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-07-AsyncAwait-WG-Focus-Issues.md

----
-layout: post
-title: "Async Foundations Update: Time for polish!"
-author: Niko Matsakis
++++
+layout = "post"
-description: "A new blog where the Rust team can post updates on the latest developments"
-team: the Async Foundations WG <https://rust-lang.github.io/compiler-team/working-groups/async-await/>
+title = "Async Foundations Update: Time for polish!" author = "Niko Matsakis" description = "A new blog where the Rust team can post updates on the latest developments" team = "the Async Foundations WG <https://rust-lang.github.io/compiler-team/working-groups/async-await/>"
----
++++

 As you've perhaps heard, recently the async-await feature [landed on the Rust beta branch][blog].
 This marks a big turning point in the